barryclark/jekyll-now/README.md

 ```

 If everything works out, the jekyll server will serve the blog preview on `http://<ip of your docker machine>:4000`.
 More information on running jekyll inside docker can be found here: [github.com/jekyll/docker](https://github.com/jekyll/docker).

+### Setting up jekyll using Kitematic###

+If you are working with Kitematic (which has fewer proxy issues behind company firewalls than the Quickstart terminal), follow these steps:

+First make sure the local copy of your Haufe-Lexware.github.io clone is located somewhere under your documents folder, for example:

+`C:\Users\<username>\Documents\GitHub\Haufe-Lexware.github.io`

+In Kitematic, click on the "DOCKER CLI" button (lower left), opening a power shell window.

+Pull the `jekyll/jekyll:pages` image:

+`> docker pull jekyll/jekyll:pages`

+In this environment, you cannot use the mapping variables $(pwd) or $(docker-machine ...), so you need to enter two things explicitly:

+- The path to your local repository in the following format, for example:

+    `/c/Users/<username>/Documents/GitHub/Haufe-Lexware.github.io`

+- The ip of your docker VM.
+To get this, enter

+    `> docker-machine ip`

+Now enter the following to compile the project and start the web server:

+`> docker run --rm --label=jekyll --volume=/c/Users/<username>/Documents/GitHub/Haufe-Lexware.github.io:/srv/jekyll -it -p 192.168.99.100:4000:4000 jekyll/jekyll:pages`

+(replacing the path and ip with your values)

+The web server should now be running, so start your browser at `http://<ip>:4000` to see the results.
+When finished, shut down the web server with `^C` in the power shell window.